Rockies vs. Braves Player Props Betting Odds

 |6

-Check out the latest odds and place your bets on any of Connor Seabold's player props with BetMGM.
+Check out the latest odds and place your bets on any of Chase Anderson's player props with BetMGM.

 Ronald Acuña Jr. Props